Oakland County Child Killer: Suspects and persons of interest

-Police in Parma Heights, Ohio arrested Ted Lamborgine, a retired auto worker believed to have been involved in a child pornography ring in the 1970s.
+Police in Parma Heights, Ohio, arrested Ted Lamborgine, a retired auto worker involved in a 1970s sex ring that preyed on young boys in Detroit's Cass Corridor.
+Out of the five men involved in the ring, Lamborgine was one of only two living members of that ring when they were charged in 2006.
+Lamborgine faced 19 counts of sexually assaulting children, while his partner in the ring, Richard Lawson, faced 28 similar charges.
 On March 27, 2007, investigators told Detroit television station WXYZ that Lamborgine was considered the top suspect in this case.
 Lamborgine pleaded guilty to fifteen sex-related counts involving young boys rather than accept a plea bargain that would have required him to take a polygraph test on the Oakland County killings.
 He also rejected an offer of a reduced sentence in exchange for a polygraph on the case.
 In October 2007, the family of Mark Stebbins filed a wrongful death lawsuit against Lamborgine seeking $25,000.
 The lawsuit alleges Lamborgine, who lived in Metro Detroit in the late 1970s, abducted Stebbins and held him captive in a Royal Oak house for four days in February 1976 before smothering him to death during a sexual assault.
-Lamborgine has never been formally linked nor charged in the death of Stebbins.
+Lamborgine has never been formally linked to or charged with the murder of Stebbins.
 Attorney David A. Binkley has sought compensation, including funeral costs, for Stebbins' brother, Michael, but stressed that money is secondary.

-The case sparked new interest when King's father, Barry, and brother, Chris, tried to get the State Police to release information about Chris Busch, the son of General Motors executive Harold Lee Busch.
+The case sparked new interest when King's father Barry and brother Chris tried to get the State Police to release information about Christopher Brian Busch, the son of General Motors executive Harold Lee Busch.
 Chris Busch had been in police custody shortly before King's abduction for suspected involvement in child pornography.
-He allegedly committed suicide in November 1978.
-There was no gunshot residue found on him, though, and no blood spatter; the entry wound was between his eyes.
-Furthermore, there were four shell casings found in Busch's room.
-He was also found wrapped neatly under his sheets.
-Bloodstained ligatures were found in his apartment, as was a hand-drawn image of a boy closely resembling Stebbins screaming which was found pinned to the wall.
+He committed suicide in November 1978.
+Bloodstained ligatures were found in his apartment, as was a hand-drawn image of a boy closely resembling Stebbins screaming, which was found pinned to the wall.
 There had been no confirmed activity by the Oakland County Child Killer for nearly twenty months prior to Busch's death.
 The State Police have since released 3,400 pages of investigative records to Barry King.
+In 2012 Oakland County police and prosecutors announced that DNA testing had exonerated Busch of the murders and that they believed the killer to still be alive.